larjohn/rudolf/readme.md

 # rudolf

-**rudolf** is an HTTP API that wraps a SPARQL endpoint to expose [OpenBudgets.eu RDF-schema](https://github.com/openbudgets/data-model) - compatible datasets, according to OpenSpending's [babbage API](https://github.com/openspending/babbage) specification.
+**rudolf** is an HTTP API that wraps a SPARQL endpoint to expose [OpenBudgets.eu RDF-schema](https://github.com/openbudgets/data-model) - compatible datasets, according to OpenSpending's [babbage API](https://github.com/openspending/babbage) specification. **rudolf**'s name was chosen to remind the letters contained in the RDF acronym.

 ## Installation